Families of Israeli captives arrive in Jerusalem, rally at PM’s office

 “It’s impossible that there are 240 kidnapped people and the government – our government – isn’t talking to [the relatives], isn’t telling them what’s going on, what’s on the table, what’s on offer, what are the reasons for and against.
 Nothing,” campaigner Stevie Kerem told Reuters.

-Oliver McTernan, who has worked on hostage negation for 20 years, said the families were right to be concerned.
+Oliver McTernan, who has worked on hostage negotiations for 20 years, said the families were right to be concerned.
 The only way to achieve the return of the captives, he said, is a ceasefire of enough duration to move them safely across the battlefield.
 Israel has said such a move would simply allow Hamas to rearm.

 “I think every day that goes on there is a risk – risk with bombings, risk with incursions and whatever – of the civilians, Israeli civilians, dying in Gaza,” McTernan told The Associated Press news agency, adding that that “should be a priority of any government: to ensure their safety and their return to their families”.